+Prototype: OStypeSem OSReadSem ( OStypeEcbP ecbP);

+Callable from: Anywhere Contained in: Salvosem.c

+Enabled by: OSENABLE_EVENT_READING,

+OSENABLE_SEMAPHORES, OSEVENTS

+Description: Returns the current value of the semaphore

+specified in ecbP.

+Returns: Semaphore.

-Type: Prototype: Callable from: Contained in: Enabled by: Affected by: Description: Function OStypeSem OSReadSem (OStypeEcbP ecbP); Anywhere sem.c OSENABLE_EVENT_READING, OSENABLE_SEMAPHORES, OSEVENTS OSCALL_OSRETURNEVENT Returns the current value of the semaphore Parameters: Returns: Stack Usage: specified in ecbP. ecbP: a pointer to the semaphore's ecb.
-Semaphore.
-1 Notes effect on the specified semaphore.
-Therefore n the semaphore's value without affecting the OSReadSem() with an performed on the ecbP parameter.
-Calling in invalid ecbP, or an ecbP belonging to an aphore, will return an erroneous result. character ring buffer. a binary semaphore is used to manage a 15- In case of an error, the program displays a before re-initializing the buffer.
-See Also OS_WaitSem(),OSCre ateSem(),OSSignalSem(),OSTrySem()
+OSReadSem() has no effect on the specified semaphore.
+Therefore it can be used to obtain the semaphore's value without affecting the state(s) of any task(s).

+No error checking is performed on the ecbp parameter.
+Calling OSReadSem() with an invalid ecbp, or an ecbp belonging to an event other than a semaphore, will return an erroneous result.

+In the example below, a binary semaphore is used to manage a 15-character ring buffer.
+In case of an error, the program displays a descriptive message82 before re-initializing the buffer.

+OS_WaitSem(), OSCreateSem(), OSSignalSem(), OSTrySem()

-84 printf() does not use the system's Tx facilities.
+printf() does not use the system's Tx facilities.

+'''

-Example / initially, Tx buffer has room for 15 chars. / #define SIZEOF_TXBUFF 15 / manage the Tx buffer as a resource. / OSCreateSem(SEM_TXBUFF_P, SIZEOF_TXBUFF); / if there's a Tx error, flush and recreate DisableTxInts(); printf("Error: %d chars stuck in Tx buffer.\n", SIZEOF_TXBUFF - OSReadSem(SEM_TXBUFF_P)); FlushTxBuff(); OSCreateSem(SEM_TXBUFF_P, SIZEOF_TXBUFF); EnableTxInts(); }
+/ initially, Tx buffer has room for 15 chars. /

+#define SIZEOF_TXBUFF 15

+/ manage the Tx buffer as a resource.

+/

+OSCreateSem(SEM_TXBUFF_P, SIZEOF_TXBUFF);

+/ if there's a Tx error, flush and recreate

+/

+/ the buffer after displaying a message.

+/

+if (TxErr)

+DisableTxInts();

+printf("Error: %d chars stuck in Tx buffer.\n",

+SIZEOF_TXBUFF - OSReadSem(SEM_TXBUFF_P));

+FlushTxBuff();

+OSCreateSem(SEM_TXBUFF_P, SIZEOF_TXBUFF);

+EnableTxInts();

+'''